timotejroiko/astrobot-docs/README.md

 #### Common Objects

 Some of the most common objects IDs are listed below.
-This list can also be found using the `.about planets` command.
+This list can also be found using the `/command about planets` command.

 | ID | Object |
 |---|---|